Haivision/srt/docs/statistics.md

 ## usSndDuration

-Same as `usSndDurationTotal`, but measured on the interval.
+Same as `usSndDurationTotal`, but measured on a specified interval.

 ## pktReorderDistance